-Impairment assessment of Other Intangible assets
+A. Impairment assessment of Other Intangible assets and Property, plant and equipment

-As detailed in note 7B and 40 of the standalone financial statements, the Company has Trademark/Brand of ₹ 11,055 lacs (net of provision for impairment of ₹ 91,854 lacs) and Customer and distributor relationship of ₹ 60.844 lacs (net of amortisation of ₹ 49,737 lacs), arising out of business combinations.
-Both collectively referred to as other intangible assets.
+As detailed in note 5, 7 and 39 of the standalone financial statements, the Company has Trademark/Brand of Rs.
+Nil (net of provision for impairment of Rs.
+102,909 lacs), Customer and distributor relationship of Rs.
+Nil (net of provision for impairment of Rs.
+49,785 lacs), Plant and equipments of Rs.
+Nil (net of provision for impairment of Rs.
+2,185 lacs) and Consumer premises equipment of Rs.
+Nil (net of provision for impairment of Rs.
+614 lacs) arising out of business combinations.
+Trademark/Brand and Customer and distributor relationship collectively referred to as other intangible assets and Plant and equipments and Consumer premises equipment collectively referred to as Property, plant and equipment.